holabene/orthanc-cache-plugin/README.md

 ## Server-side cache warmup

-The plugin registers with the Orthanc event system and will warm the cache when a new instance is stored, and when a new study or series is stable.
+The plugin registers with the Orthanc event system and will warm the cache when a new patient or study or series is stable.

 At this point, the resource is safe to cache, so when the client requests the resource, it will be served from the cache.